gristlabs/grist-form-submit/README.md

    2. In the "Special Rules" section, uncheck the box "Allow editors to edit structure".
       The red warning below the checkbox should disappear.

+   3. <a id="default-rules"></a>
+      In the "Default Rules" section, add a rule with condition `user.Access != OWNER`, and permission "Deny All" (it should show as all 4 red boxes).

-   3. Click "Add Table Rules" and select your table to hold submissions.
+   4. Click "Add Table Rules" and select your table to hold submissions.
 Keep the default empty condition (which means "Everyone"), and click the "Create" permission (`C`) twice to make it green (i.e. allowed).